Financial-Times/origami-website/_posts/2021-07-01-origami-on-npm-and-how-to-migrate.md

     1. Confirm the project is still working correctly
 1. Update the Origami Build Service urls to use v3 instead of v2, you can do this by using the [Origami Build Service URL Updater](https://www.ft.com/__origami/service/build/url-updater)
 1. Run the project locally and confirm it is still working correctly
-1. The migration to Origami 2.0 is finished! :tada:
+1. The migration to npm Origami components is finished! :tada:

 ## Using Origami via beta NPM